Terracotta Army: Speculations on possible influences

 Since the time of their discovery, the figures have been noted for their exceptional stylistic realism and individualism, with assessments having found that no two figures share the exact same features.
 The earliest note on this aspect was that of 20th century art historian German Hafner who, in 1986, was the first to speculate on a possible Hellenistic link to these sculptures due to the unusual display of naturalism relative to general Qin era sculpture: "the art of the terracotta army originated from Western contact".
 Duan Qingbo, site chief archaeologist from 1998 to 2006, noted that "the only thing" in extant archaeology which may hold a close similarity to the figures in terms of their artistic style is that of the later 1st century BCE Central Asian Khalchayan statuary.
 Li Xiuzhen, a senior archaeologist of the Mausoleum Site Museum, also acknowledged the possibility of Hellenistic influences, stating: "we now think the Terracotta Army, the acrobats and the bronze sculptures found on site were inspired by ancient Greek sculptures and art."
-She later also asserted ultimate Chinese authorship: "the terracotta warriors may be inspired by Western culture, but were uniquely made by the Chinese."
+Li later said that this quote was taken out of context by BBC reporters, who ignored much of what she told them and overstated her comment on Western inspiration.
+She said that "the terracotta warriors may be inspired by Western culture, but were uniquely made by the Chinese," and many local elements also contributed to the creation of the Terracotta Army.
+She did not believe that there was a direct person to person transfer of knowledge such as a Greek artisan teaching techniques to workers who contributed to the Terracotta Army, which she accused BBC of making it seem as though she did by using her quote to bolster another scholar's claim that such an event occurred.

 Johanna Hanink and Felipe Rojas Silva of Brown University argued that such speculations rest on flawed and old Eurocentric ideas that assumed other civilizations were incapable of sophisticated artistry and thus foreign artistry must be seen through Western traditions.
 Zhang Weixing, the chief archaeologist and archaeological work department director of the Mausoleum Site Museum, stated that "there is no substantial evidence at all" for any such linkage.
 Raoul McLaughlin, an independent researcher on Roman trade, stated that there is no Greek influence on the Terracotta Army and emphasized the differences in artisanship, construction material, and symbology.
 Darryl Wilkinson of Dartmouth College has instead argued that the Qin era display of sculptural naturalism, alongside that of the pre-Columbian Moche culture in Peru, indicate that "the Greeks did not invent naturalism" and that "sculptural naturalism is not the product of any one culture's civilizational 'genius.